 The Role of Recovery in Adaptation

-The quality and timing of recovery influences how effectively the body adapts.
-Key components of recovery include:
+Both the quality and the timing of recovery determine how effectively the body adapts.
+The components most athletes underweight:

 • Sleep quality and duration